JackTrapper/argon2-for-delphi/README.md

+**Warning:** This implementation is incomplete.
+There are items in the Argon2 specification that are undocumented.

 # Argon2 for Delphi

 [Argon2](https://en.wikipedia.org/wiki/Argon2) is a key derivation function.
 It is designed to take a password (and some salt), and generate a desired number of pseudo-random bytes.
 Like *scrypt*, it is also *memory hard*, meaning it is designed thwart implementations on ASICs and GPUs.
 It was selected as the winner of Google's [Password Hashing Competition](https://password-hashing.net/) in 2015.